 The plot progression of first six episodes can be compared with the period in which thunder is delayed after lightning strikes.
 It’s not completely unexpected, like lighting is, but nor is it completely expected like thunder is after lighting has been witnessed.
 To a certain degree, the first six episodes are rushed through, to form a back drop for the main story arc that occurs after she travels to the alternate universe.
 Whilst, it was refreshing to see the drama progress in such a manner, a little more time to develop the romance between our main leads in the original timeline was left desired, as it is the motivation behind the heroine’s life risking actions.

-The series met controversies mid-way through its run when actor Xu Hai Qiao, publicly expressed his displeasure on Weibo in the changing of the script in regards to his character.
+The series met controversy mid-way through its run when actor Xu Hai Qiao, publicly expressed his displeasure on Weibo in his character’s change of script.
 Although, he was second male lead many of his scenes were cut and lines were changed to alter the appearance of his character.
-These scenes, perhaps showed a very different side of Yuan Zhan, to which even the author came to his defence, saying that the Yuan Zhan he played before the lines changed, was how she had depicted him in the novel.
+These scenes, perhaps showed a very different side of Yuan Zhan, to which even the author came to his defence.
+Shi Si Ye acknowledged that Xu Hai Qiao’s portrayal of Yuan Zhan, before the lines changed, was how she had depicted the character in the novel.
 The director quickly came to the clarification that the lines were changed and scenes cut with the mindset that it would be most beneficial to the storyline.
 Until the very end, many of Xu Hai Qiao’s scenes continued to be cut, perhaps to present a happier ending than intended.

 The roles that formed the pillars to the stories’ love polygon, were all exceptional characters.
 Whilst, some did not like Duo Xia, she wasn’t the typical villain that we’ve recently seen the actress recently take on.
 For many a distaste towards Huang Meng Ying derives from the characters she’s played in Three Worlds Three Lives, 10 Miles of Peach Blossoms and Princess Agents.
 Throughout the series, I could see how this had affected their judgement of the character.
 However, whilst there were similarities in these disliked characters to Duo Xia, the actress that plays her did not alter my judgement of the character.
 Along with Yuan Zhan she was probably one of the more confused characters.
 However, her actions had strong vindication to them.